davebenson/doom4-walkthrough/README.md

 ## Mission 9: Fight: Stone Tablet Exhibit Hall
 There's a Munitions Crate in the entrance hallway to this area.
 Once you've looted the area, look through the door to see if you're going to be ambushed by a Possessed Soldier right next to the entrance.
 Open the door.

 This fight begins with 3?
 Possessed Soldiers (one is close-by and needs to be dealt with urgently) and a large number of The Possesseds (use a grenade or two maybe).
+(Here's your first good change to get the Thread the Needle combat challenge).
 Shortly, 2 Pinkies spawn at the back of the room.

 Killing those Pinkies will cause the spawning of 4 more Pinkies and a bevy of Imps.
 Use the BFG, Chainsaw, and general evasive maneuvering.